 Can NLP help reduce hiring bias?

 Yes.
-NLP tools scan job descriptions and evaluation criteria for gendered language, exclusionary jargon, and patterns that discourage specific demographic groups from applying.
+Job descriptions and evaluation criteria get scanned for gendered language, exclusionary jargon, and patterns that discourage specific demographic groups from applying.
 Eighty-three percent of employers now have active DEI initiatives, per the WEF Future of Jobs 2025 report.
-NLP gives those initiatives practical enforcement by catching bias at scale.
+Those initiatives gain practical enforcement from NLP, which catches bias at scale.

 Do candidates trust AI-powered recruiting tools?